Backtracking Bipolar Magnetic Regions to their emergence: Two groups and their implication in the tilt measurements: Introduction

 \section{Introduction}

 Isolated, intense magnetic field regions on the solar photosphere manifest as dark spots, often appearing in pairs or groups, in white-light images.
-When observed in magnetically sensitive spectral lines, these sunspot pairs correspond to opposite polarities of a more general magnetic structure known as bipolar magnetic regions \citep[BMRs;][]{H08, H1991}.
+When observed in magnetically sensitive spectral lines, these sunspot pairs correspond to opposite polarities of a more general magnetic structure known as bipolar magnetic regions \citep[BMRs;][]{H08, H1991a, H1991}.
 Continuous records of sunspots have been maintained since the early 1600s, following the popularization of telescopes, while systematic observations of their magnetic counterparts date back to the late 1900s with the advent of magnetographs \citep{SG1999}.
 Owing to the long standing observational record, these features have been studied for over a century.
-The number of sunspots varies cyclically with an average period of about 11 years, reflecting the periodic operation of the solar dynamo \citep{S1844}.
 Since sunspots are the primary sites of solar eruptive events, they serve as a key indicator of solar activity \citep{S2009}.
 Consequently, study of the evolution and properties of individual BMRs, is essential for understanding and improving the predictability of the solar events and solar cycle \citep{Petrovay20, K2023}.